Viewer’s Guide: Virus response on stage with Pence, Harris

 SAFETY MEASURES

-Though Pence has not tested positive for COVID-19, his recent exposure to people who have led the Biden-Harris campaign to request a see-through barrier separating the candidate as a precaution against possible transmission.
+Though Pence has not tested positive for COVID-19, his recent exposure to people who have led the Biden-Harris campaign to request a see-through barrier separating the candidates as a precaution against possible transmission.
 They will also be stationed more than 12 feet apart.
 Don’t expect them to wear masks or shake hands.
-Like the previous debate, they’re expected to have a limited in-person audience.
+As with the previous debate, they’re expected to have a limited in-person audience.

 TRUMP